A Georgia Native and Financial Whiz

-Upon graduation, the new recruits were asked to make a list of the three air force bases they would most like to be stationed at for the duration of their term of service; it could be anywhere in the world.
+Upon graduation, the new recruits were asked to make a list of the three Air Force bases they would most like to be stationed at for the duration of their term of service; it could be anywhere in the world.
 Larry selected the Myrtle Beach AFB among his top choices.

-He was to serve in the military as a Morse Code Intercept Operator, and completed extensive security clearances and background checks as well as additional training for the job to do so.
+He was to serve in the military as a Morse Code Intercept Operator, and completed extensive security clearances and background checks as well as additional training to do so.

 Larry was selected to complete the computer training needed to assist in the transfer, and was sent to Sheppard Air Force Base in Wichita Falls, Texas for two months in preparation.
 After completing the training, he was assigned to Myrtle Beach Air Force Base to work on the financial conversion.

-“If the Myrtle Beach Air Force Base system had been converted years earlier, or tif there had not been the “Dream Sheets,” asking where I’d like to go, I would have spent my career in windowless rooms somewhere in Southeast Asia intercepting and decoding messages.”
+“If the Myrtle Beach Air Force Base system had been converted years earlier, or if there had not been the “Dream Sheets,” asking where I’d like to go, I would have spent my career in windowless rooms somewhere in Southeast Asia intercepting and decoding messages.”